 "Iijiri-san?" she gasped.
 Kyoko stepped back.

-“Iijiri-san?” she asked.
-“What’s wrong?
-Did something happen to Kato-san?”
-The old man trembled.
-What was going on here?
-Why couldn’t she tell the lie that she had told everyone else about Kato?
+"Iijiri-san?" she asked.
+"What's wrong?
+Did something happen to Kato-san?"
+The other woman trembled.
+Why couldn't she tell the lie that she had told everyone else about Kato?
 She had it down so well.
-What wasn’t it coming out with Anna?
-She couldn’t tell the truth.
-Not just yet.
+Why wasn't it coming out with Anna?

 "I need those boxes, Iijiri-san!"
 Anna pleaded.
 "Tell when Kato-san is coming back!
 Please, I have to know!"
 Kyoko finally shut her eyes and shook her head.